Which foods contain how much protein?

 Fish, meat & sausages

-Meat and fish products are basically very rich in protein.
+Meat and fish products are very rich in protein.
 Pork leads the list with 28 g protein per 100 g.
 But other varieties are also rich in protein, as are a wide variety of fish.

 Milk & dairy products